 The double lift (also known as the Double Turnover) is an essential move for any serious magician.
-It is the prime move used in numerous classic card tricks.
+It is the primary move used in numerous classic card tricks.
+In this article, we will walk you through what the double lift card trick is, why it is an important trick to master, types of double lifts, and more.

-It is a sleight of hand technique in which the magician lifts two cards at once, but makes it appear as only one card (the top card on the deck).
+The double lift is a sleight of hand technique in which the magician lifts two cards at once, but makes it appear as only one card (the top card on the deck).
 To spectators, it appears that the magician is showing the top card, but it is actually the second card.
+In order to do the trick, you will need both a mirror and a deck of playing cards.
+When the cards are displayed, this move is referred to as a double turnover.
+Some versions of this trick rely solely on sleight.
+Others use it in combination with mechanics and good showmanship to create entirely different moves.

 Why is it such an important move to master?

-- Do a double lift showing the second card but making it look as if it were the top card.
+- Do a double lift showing the second card, making it look as if it were the top card.

 - Place the hidden top card in the middle of the deck.